EOEPCA/system-architecture/docs/reference-architecture/accounting-billing-BB.md

     price: 0.0000012
 ```

-The SKU must match the identifier used by billing collectors.
-The `valid_from` field determines when new prices take effect - historical consumption retains its original pricing even if bills haven't been issued yet.
+The SKU has to match what the billing collectors use.
+The `valid_from` date controls when new prices.
+Historical consumption keeps its original pricing even if you haven't generated bills yet.

 ## Integration Points

-The Building Block integrates with several systems:
+This building block connects to:

-* **IAM BB/Workspace BB**: Authentication and workspace information
+* **IAM BB/Workspace BB** - auth and workspace info
-* **Resource Health**: Prometheus or equivalent for metrics collection
+* **Resource Health** - Prometheus or similar for metrics
-* **Log Processing**: Systems like Athena for analysing access logs (Loki could be an alternative)
+* **Log Processing** - systems like Athena for log analysis (Loki may work too?)
-* **Storage**: Object storage, block storage
+* **Storage** - object storage, block storage systems

-In federated environments, the system could support cross-platform billing event exchange and cost reconciliation.
+In federated setups, you could extend this to handle cross-platform billing event exchange and cost reconciliation.